-Regularly, conversations regarding cyberattacks are often limited to the organization or company that was hacked.
-We talk about what led to the attack, how it was found and reported, and the associated costs.
-Yes, all of these aspects are important, but a huge issue in the conversation we’re having about cyberattacks is that it only focuses on the organization.
-Often, the consumers whose sensitive information that has been compromised isn’t talked about, or if they are mentioned, it’s only because the company has graciously offered a year of identity protection for free.
-And with all of the data breaches that happen, it wouldn’t be surprising if consumers went numb to them.
-But the thing is, consumers are greatly affected by cyberattacks, and we aren’t talking about it.
-Consumers are skeptical that organizations are even capable of handling their sensitive information and are now, more than ever, paying attention to what is happening with their data.
+Conversations regarding cyberattacks are often limited to the organization that suffered reputational damage from a data breach.
+We talk about what led to the cyberattack, how it was found and reported, and the associated costs.
+All of these aspects are important, but there’s a gap in that conversation.
+Often, the consumers whose sensitive, critical information has been compromised aren’t talked about, or if they are mentioned, it’s only because the company has “graciously” offered a year of identity protection for free.
+And with all the data breaches that happen, it wouldn’t be surprising if consumers went numb to them.
+But the thing is, consumers, and in the case of large organizations, auxiliary businesses, are greatly affected by cyberattacks.
+This leads to skepticism and lack of trust, and as such, consumers are, more than ever, paying attention to what is happening with their data.

-PricewaterhouseCoopers (PwC), an audit and assurance company that works in cybersecurity, reported that 69 percent of consumers surveyed believe that the companies they use are vulnerable to being hacked and attacked by cybercriminals.
-The same survey found that 87 percent of consumers are even willing to walk away and take their business elsewhere if, or when, a data breach occurs.
-These numbers highlight that consumers are not only skeptical of the organizations that have their sensitive information, but that they are willing to leave a company who goes through a data breach.
+PricewaterhouseCoopers (PwC), an audit and assurance company that works in cybersecurity, reported that 69% of consumers surveyed believe that the companies they use are vulnerable to being hacked and attacked by cyber criminals.
+The same survey found that 87% of consumers are even willing to walk away and take their business elsewhere if, or when, a data breach occurs.
+These numbers highlight that consumers are not only skeptical of the organizations that have their critical assets, but that they are willing to leave a company who goes through a data breach.
 With consumers being cognizant of both of these, organizations must implement standards to protect its network from bad actors while also preserving its relationship with consumers.

-In the past, the media primarily focused on how a cyberattack hurt the organization.
-However, recent cyberattacks highlight that the gears are changing to be more consumer-centric.
-A good example of this switch is the 2017 Equifax breach.
-As a breach that still makes headlines, it emphasizes the long, drawn-out journey that both the organization and consumer go through once a cyberattack happens.
-While the organization affected may leave the news after weeks or months of an attack, the journey for the consumer can last a lifetime since they have to protect their identity once a breach occurs.
+In the past, the media primarily focused on how a data breach hurt the organization.
+However, newsworthy cyberattacks highlight that the gears are changing to be more consumer-centric.
+A good example of this switch is the Equifax breach.
+As a data breach that still makes headlines, it emphasizes the long, drawn-out journey that both the organization and consumer go through once a cyberattack happens.
+While the organization affected may leave the news after weeks or months of an attack, the journey for the consumer can last a lifetime since they have to protect their identity once a data breach occurs.

-A huge part of cyberattacks that is rarely addressed is that the organization needs to do whatever it can to save its brand image and reputation.
+A huge part of cyberattacks that is rarely addressed is that the organization needs to do whatever it can to save its brand reputation and image.
 This is easier said than done.
-A Forbes Insight report found that 46 percent of organizations had suffered damage to their reputations and brand value as a result of a breach; 19 percent of organizations suffered reputation and brand damage as a result of a third-party security breach.
-In other words, reputation is near impossible to fix once the public sees an organization in a bad light.
-And cyberattacks are just about the worst light to be in, just ask the City of Atlanta.
+A Forbes Insight report found that 46% of organizations had suffered reputational damage as a result of a data breach and 19% of organizations suffered reputation and brand damage as a result of a third-party security breach.
+That’s almost half of all organizations surveyed, which is 46% too many.

-On the topic of reputations, the managing director of consultancy at KnewSmart, Jane Frankland, says that “a favorable corporate reputation is a valuable, yet intangible asset.
-It plays a vital role in attracting the best talent, suppliers, and investment.”
-How can an organization have a favorable corporate reputation if they aren’t protecting their network, or consumers, from a cyberattack?
-Many may be skeptical that a cyberattack affects a reputation when well-known companies, like Target, have bounced back from a largely public breach.
 So what keeps brands afloat post-cyberattack?
-If and when one happens to an organization, the response to the breach can make or break the reputation of the brand.
+If and when one happens to an organization, the response to the data breach can make or break their reputation.
 According to Forbes, those that stay in the headlines are the breaches where the company’s response was questioned and its communication criticized.
-Although the City of Atlanta wouldn’t typically be defined as a “brand”, the City has stayed in the spotlight since their response was questioned by some and criticized by many.
+Although the City of Atlanta wouldn’t typically be defined as a “brand”, the City was in the spotlight for nearly 6 months.